 [This column was updated on 3/5/19.]
 The Injection of Botox to reduce facial lines and wrinkles has long been assumed to be purely cosmetic in nature.
 Hollywood’s rush to it has normalized the procedure and even given it an air of frivolity.

-The brain maps of the hand and face territories lie next to one another in the sensory cortex.
+The brain maps of hand and face territories lie next to one another in the sensory cortex.
 After hand amputations, tactile inputs from the face routinely widen and shift into the territory newly deprived of sensory input from the hand.
 Likewise, patients with facial paralysis due to Bell’s palsy or stroke have enhanced metabolic activity in the hand region of the sensory cortex.
 The principle is well established that the cortical representation of one body part widens in response to injury affecting another body part.

-The tentative explanation for this surprising observation is that the limited paralysis caused by Botox deprives the brain of sensory inputs normally generated by forehead movement.
+The current explanation for this counterintuitive observation is that the limited paralysis caused by Botox deprives the brain of sensory inputs normally generated by forehead and facial movement.
 Even more unexpected is that both hands suffer a loss of cortical brain activity following a relatively small loss of facial movements.
 The changes in brain remapping are dose-dependent: the more you use, the bigger the effect.
 Initial studies did not investigate whether cortical remapping was limited only to the hands, or whether other body parts were also affected.
 Later studies showed more widespread effects and unintended consequences within the nervous system.
 It is an uncertainty that all who elect this "cosmetic" procedure should ponder.
 If this topic strikes a note, drop me a line.